nmcleish/PoemGenerator/README.md

 cf push
 ```

 This can take a minute.
-If there is an error in the deployment process you can use the command cf logs  --recent to troubleshoot.
+If there is an error in the deployment process you can use the command `cf logs  --recent` to troubleshoot.

-Your .env file will not be pushed to Bluemix, which will cause your app to crash.
+Your .env file will not be pushed to Bluemix, and the very first time your app will crash.
+This is expected.
 You should see this in the command prompt:
 ```
 0 of 1 instances running, 1 crashed